Ashitagachan/Gachan/README.md

     2. macOS Xcode
     3. iOS (iPhone/iPad etc) Xcode

-Gachan's environment will be updated from time to time.
-The present condition is still in an incomplete state.
-We will update along with the explanatory video.
-Basically, I hope you can catch up while watching the video.
-Explanation video content is here.
+Related game development commentary video content is here.
+"Gachan" is used as one operating environment.

 https://m.youtube.com/channel/UCYnWUmMlicaSMeK-jynAwMw

+About game development commentary video content,
-Up to now we are planning to upload items as follows.
+For now, we are planning to upload each item as follows.
 Like Super Mario STAGE 1-1.

     ABOUT Gachan